amrzar/cyanea/arch/x86/boot/README.md

                                    ▼
                                zukernel

-There are two 'ukerne.bin' created in this process.
-One as position indipendant code which is stored in compresse directory, let's call it compressed ukernel.bin.
+There are two 'ukernel.bin' created in this process.
+One as position independent code which is stored in compresses directory (1), let's call it compressed ukernel.bin.
-The other is the main kernel.
-The bootloader will starts the compressed ukernel.bin which will move itself and decompress the main kernel into it's place. setup.elf is lined at address 0 and is relocated simply by to normalising the address, see header.S.
+The other (2) is the setup directory.

+The boot-loader will starts the compressed ukernel.bin which will move itself and decompress the main kernel 'ukernel.elf.gz' into it's own place.